Reflections of a Project Management Intern

 I have enjoyed every day of this internship.
 You know you’ve found the right job when you can wake up every morning without the feeling of dread at having to face “just another workday.”
 So I highly recommend this internship (if you couldn’t already tell from all my gushing).
 Having said that, I don’t have a 1-2-3 step-by-step guide for you to automatically get hired, but I do have four pieces of advice to offer.

-- Read The Peaceable Kingdom by Stan Richards: This is an extremely valuable book to read to understand the unique work culture that Stan Richards has instilled in this agency.
+- Read The Peaceable Kingdom: This is an extremely valuable book to read to understand the unique work culture that has been instilled in this agency.

-- Know The Richards Group’s and Click Here Labs’ advertisements and clients: A lot of people are interested in advertising.
+- Know Click Here Labs’ advertisements and clients: A lot of people are interested in advertising.
 Advertising is cool, funky, creative, etc. But what will truly set you apart as an applicant is knowing the specific advertisements that the agency to which you’re applying has produced.

 - Be digitally savvy and knowledgeable: If you’re applying for a digital project management position, this should be a given.
 You cannot be an effective project manager if you don’t understand what the people with whom you are working are telling you.
 If you can’t communicate with front-end and back-end developers, digital designers and other digital disciplines, chances are you won’t be able to manage your digital projects.